AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 We recommend that you select the checkbox to "Automatically join audio by computer when joining a meeting." to save you the future annoyance of having to do this every time you join a meeting.

-### Slack
+## Slack

-Download 64 bit Slack application from: https://slack.com/downloads/instructions/windows
+Download 64-bit Slack application from: https://slack.com/downloads/instructions/windows

 <img src="screenshots/windows-slack-download.png" alt="Slack download" width=1000>

-Click on the `SlackSetUp.exe` file this downloads.
+Click on the `SlackSetUp.exe` file this downloads when it pops up in the lower left corner.
 Or find it most likely in the `Downloads` folder and click on it there.

 Sign in with your Slack account if you have one, or create a new account.